 These shoes are made out of leather or synthetic fiber.
 Keep in mind, that the numbers on the bottom of the ballet shoes do not correspond with the numbers under your regular street shoes.
 So ask for assistance in the shop when you are going to buy the shoes.

-Be mindful: You don’t want your toes to touch the edge of the shoe.
+Be mindful that you do not want your toes to touch the edge of the shoe.
 You should be able to do a

-But, why can’t you just dance on your socks or sneakers?
-Well, simply put, this is just not right to execute your ballet movements on.
+People ask me why they cannot dance on their socks or sneakers.
+Well, simply put, these are just not right to execute your ballet movements on.
 Real ballet shoes will help you execute your ballet movements in optimal form.
-The shoes will form around your foot and give you support.
-It will help you stretch and flex your feet.
-And that is what you want!
-So you can be able to jump high in the air and push off for a pirouette.
+The shoes will form around your feet and give you support.
+They will help you stretch and flex your feet, and that is what you want, so you will be able to jump high in the air and push off for pirouettes.

-Made of special, stretch material, which will give you freedom of movement.
+Leotards are made out of special, stretchy material, which will give you freedom of movement.
 You will want to check with your dance studio if they have a special color or style as their uniform.
-If that is the case, then buy one.
+If that is the case, then ask them where to buy one.

 However, most adult ballerinas choose their own style and color to train in.
 Spaghetti-straps, low back, high back, you name it.
 It is up to your taste and mood.

-Balletdancers wear pink tights.
-The version without feet resembles a thin legging.
-Your teacher will be able to see your muscles work.
-And your teacher will be able to give you feedback to improve your skills.
-The tights will keep your muscles warm.
+Ballet dancers wear pink tights, so the teacher will be able to see your muscles work and be able to give you feedback to improve your skills.
+The tights will also keep your muscles warm.
 Therefore you will not cool down fastly.
-Ballet tights with feet are like a thicker pantyhose.
+Ballet tights with feet are like a thicker pantyhose, and the version without feet resembles a thin legging.
 Ask at your balletstudio which they prefer for the classes you are taking up.

 4. Tie up your hair.

 Make sure your hair is free from your neck and not in your eyes.
-You will enjoy your dancing more when everything is secure.
-And you don’t have to occupy yourself with fixing your hair.
+You will enjoy your dancing more when everything is secure, and you do not have to occupy yourself with fixing your hair.
 Just relax and dance.
-Dancers with short hair will apply clips in their hair.
-And maybe also a hairband.
+Dancers with short hair will apply clips in their hair, and maybe also a hairband.
 Dancers with longer hair can make a braid and twist this into a ballet bun.
 Fix it with special ‘bun-pins’.
 There are a lot of tutorials on making a ballet bun on YouTube.
 Visit YouTube and just type in ‘ballet bun’.

 5. Optional: skirt, vest, legwarmers, balletbag.

-You can keep all your things together in a ballet bag.
-A ballet bag will have handy, special compartments, so you can keep your hairbrush and
+You might want to keep all your things together in a ballet bag.
+A ballet bag will have handy, special compartments, so you can keep your hairbrush and ballet shoes apart.